Wine Show Judging

 The Judging Process

-Judging of each exhibit will be conducted under best practise wine show judging procedures.
+Judging of each exhibit will be conducted under best practice wine show judging procedures.
 Judges will be separated from the stewarding area and exhibits at all times.
 Pouring and setup will be done by dedicated stewards to ensure the anonymity of each exhibit.

 The judging environment will be carefully regulated to ensure optimal judging conditions.
 Lighting, temperature, odours and noise will all be carefully monitored.
 Riedel stemware will be used to judge each exhibit.
 The number of wines judged at any one time will be carefully managed to ensure judges are always fresh and not suffering from palate fatigue.
 Exhibits will be scored on a 100 point scale.